 Morning sickness is defined as nausea and vomiting during pregnancy.
 It affects more than 75% of pregnant women and tends to go away on its own after the first trimester.
 However, some women may experience morning sickness throughout their pregnancy, which is when it gets difficult to tolerate and needs treatment.

-It is believed that taking Vitamin B6 and Unisom during pregnancy can treat these symptoms.
+It is believed that taking Vitamin B6 and Unisom sleep tabs during pregnancy can treat these symptoms.
 Still, you must be careful using these medications.

 Morning Sickness and B6 and Unisom in Pregnancy

 Morning sickness is considered one of the first signs of pregnancy that begins around the sixth week.
 It is believed that morning sickness occurs due to fluctuations in hormone levels during this period.